 Geographic Information Science: Examines the acquisition, analysis and communication of geographic information; principles and techniques important in cartography, remote sensing, geographic information systems, and spatial analysis

 Students should avoid taking any 200 level courses in the department until they have taken the introductory courses.

 Q: What should I do if I think I might want to major in geography?

 Visit on the web! where you will find

 handbooks, a full list of courses, as well as information about student and faculty research.
 Or stop by the main office of the Geography Department located in the Jefferson Academic Building, Jefferson 220 B (Tel: 508-793-7336).

 Q: How do I get an advisor in geography?

 Once you decide to major in geography, we will make sure to put you in contact with the appropriate faculty member to advise you in the department.

-But First, you'll want to contact, Colleen Dolan, the Undergraduate Program Assistant in Jefferson Academic Center 220B for your copy of the
+But First, you'll want to contact, Rachel Levitt, the Undergraduate Program Assistant in Jefferson Academic Center 220B for your copy of the

 Guide to the Major and to receive faculty contact information.